 Shutter speed is crucial While the auto focus system on DSLR’s is quick to lock focus on moving birds, it is important to understand that the shutter speed is as critical in making sharp images.
 As a general rule, your shutter speed should be equal to or more than the focal length of your lens, so if you are shooting with a 600mm prime lens than you should keep the shutter speed above 1/600 sec, however with birds in flight or to freeze the action, I recommend shooting anywhere from 1/1250 sec for large birds and go higher for faster and smaller birds.

-All of the tips I have mentioned above will help you in making sharp images, but it is important to understand that above all, it is practice and patience that will help you achieve success in bird photography.
+All of the tips I have mentioned above will help you in making sharp images, but it is important to understand that above all, it is practice and patience that will help you achieve success in photographing birds.